Overcoming the challenges of a multigenerational workforce

 3 Ways to cultivate a successful multigenerational workforce

 Ignoring the needs of any one group of employees will likely result in lower productivity and job satisfaction.
 These three tactics can help you overcome common multigenerational workplace challenges and ensure all your employees feel valued, empowered and invested in.

 One of the core recommendations from the SHRM and AARP data is for organizational leaders and management teams to become adept at understanding what their workers truly want and need.
 They should recognize there is no one-size-fits-all solution for each generation or for all employees in general.
 It’s essential, Raby explains, to be able to adjust.

 “A key part of leadership is coming alongside an employee, assessing where they are, and then asking, ‘What do you need from me?’”
 Raby adds.
 “It’s going to be different for every employee.
 Leaders today need to be flexible and have the soft skills that enable them to understand their employees’ needs.”

 Providing your workforce with flexibility can also mean implementing certain accommodations for your employees.
-And keep in mind there will be varying preferences among different groups of employees.
+Just keep in mind there will be varying preferences among different groups of employees.

-“Managers and HR professionals must accommodate various working styles, because productivity works differently for everyone,” explains Sam Johns, HR specialist and hiring manager for Resume Genius.
+“Managers and HR professionals must accommodate various working styles, because productivity works differently for everyone,” explains Sam Johns, senior career counsellor at Resume Genius.
 This might mean offering variable work hours, expanding benefits opportunities or making company communication widely accessible.

 2. Dispel generational stereotypes

-Every generation is plagued by a slew of myths.
-Older workers, for example, are said to be less productive, lacking in innovation, resistant to change and generally hard to work with.
+Every generation is plagued by a slew of misconceptions.
+Older workers, for example, are thought to be less productive, lacking in innovation, resistant to change and generally hard to work with.
 Conversely, younger workers are alleged to feel entitled, have short attention spans and be noncommittal.

 But amidst unfounded stereotypes lies a simple truth: Generations can work in harmony if inaccurate perceptions are corrected.